 - Fixes a memory leak in the Free Pascal version of LIL

 - Makes C LIL's rename to delete a function if it is renamed to nothing.

-If you have Windows, you can also download WinLIL (199KB) a small Windows based environment with editor, console and extra graphics functions that can be used to experiment with LIL (screenshot).
+If you have Windows, you can also download WinLIL 1.1 (196KB) a small Windows based environment with editor, console and extra graphics functions that can be used to experiment with LIL (screenshot).
 It is self-contained in a single executable, including the LIL documentation.
 Version 1.1 (20170425) fixes a couple of bugs from the previous version 1.0, like autoalignment in the editor, size event firing for the canvas and (not) displaying event code value.

-You can also get the source code (23KB), although keep in mind that the program was made using an ancient version (the first one actually) of Borland C++ Builder.
+You can also get the source code (34KB), although keep in mind that the program was made using an ancient version (the first one actually) of Borland C++ Builder.